MCrank/developerPlusPlus/part2.md

 User Story: As a user, when I log in via GitHub and the page loads, I should see my username, avatar, bio, url, and the number of commits I have made in the last 5 days

-On page load, the user should see their Github profile, it should display their GitHub username, avatar, bio and profile URL.
-It should also display the # of commits they have over the last 5 days.

 HINT:  For the github stuff you will need to use 2 GitHub API endpoints.
 One for user - to return back the profile info for a user.
 One for events - to return back the events performed by a user.
 Check out these endpoints here:

 [Basic User Info: api.github.com/users/{user}](https://developer.github.com/v3/users/)